Hlane Royal National Park

 Hlane Royal National Park is a national park in Eswatini, roughly 67 km northeast of Manzini along the MR3 road.
 Prior to being designated a public park, it was a private royal hunting ground.
 Hlane, meaning 'wilderness', was named by King Sobhuza II.
 It is now held in trust for the nation by His Majesty King Mswati III, and is managed by Big Game Parks, a privately owned body.

 Features

 It is Eswatini's largest protected area and park.
-The park and its adjacent dispersal areas cover 30,000 ha of Swazi bushveld.
+The park and its adjacent dispersal areas cover 300 km2 of Swazi bushveld.
 It is a flat lowland area, covered with ancient hardwood trees like knobthorn, leadwood and tambuti, with some grasslands and shallow pans.